vitalics/blog/src/content/blog/11-ajv-ts.md

 ## Attempt 2.
 Builder

-The next step - Define Builder.
+The next step is to define Builder.
 But some methods should be inherited.
-So I made desicion to create a class `SchemaBuilder`.
+So I made the decision to create a class `SchemaBuilder`.

-It have next signature
+It has next signature

 ```ts
 // builder.ts